webdriverio/webdriverio/website/docs/api/Browser.md

 The session is initialized by the test runner.
 The same goes for ending the session.
 This is also done by the test runner process.

-The browser object provides all methods from the [communication protocol](Protocols.md) section, e.g. [Chromium](/docs/api/chromium) communication protocol (if you are using Chromedriver) as well as commands listed within this section.
-Available protocol commands depend on the type of session.
-If you run an automated browser session, none of the Appium [commands](/docs/api/appium) will be available on the browser object and vice versa.
+The browser object provides all methods from the [communication protocol](Protocols.md) section, e.g. [Chromium](/docs/api/chromium) communication protocol (if you are using Chromedriver) as well as methods listed within this section.
+Available methods depend on the type of session.
+If you run an Chrome test session, none of the Appium [methods](/docs/api/appium) will be available on the browser object and vice versa.

-Besides all commands from the [API](API.md), the `browser` object provides some more information you might be interested in during your test run:
+Besides all methods from the [API](API.md), the `browser` object provides some more information you might be interested in during your test run:

 ## Properties